aheuss59/election-blog2/content/post/2024-09-03-testing-blog-upload/index.md

 ## General Exploration

 This is my first blog post, for the week of September 2nd.
-The primary method of prediction for this week is a model based on the results of the past two presidential elections, 2016 and 2020.
+The primary method of prediction for this week is a simple model based on the results of the past two presidential elections, 2016 and 2020.